Nashto/Yandex.music/README.md

 * On Monday morning, some genres of music prevail in Moscow, and others in St. Petersburg.
 This is also true for Friday night.
 * Moscow and St. Petersburg prefer different genres of music.
 In Moscow, pop music is more often listened to, in St. Petersburg — Russian rap.

+Goal of rhe project is to analyze this hypotheses.

 Column Description:
 * userID - user ID;
 * Track — the name of the track;